quettabit/awd-lstm-lmkit/README.md

-## PDFs
+## pdfs directory

-This repo contains pdfs of the paper, supplementary material, reviews, author response, and meta review.
+It contains the pdfs of the paper, supplementary material, reviews, author response, and meta review.

 ## Note
 -  Most of the code is from the open sourced implementation of AWD-LSTM and MoS.